 No one said it but I think we were all waiting for me to have a massive crash now.
 It was bound to happen, and this next leg was the most challenging with rough terrain and lots of elevation.

 I had previously done a practice run of Leg 3 during training, so I knew what was ahead of me.
 Although I was still a bit nervous about how hard I knew it would be, and when I would hit a wall.
-I thought that it might happen soon so I tried to stay positive and kept repeating to myself, ‘you feel good and you’ve done this before - you’ll be fine!’
+I thought that it might happen soon so I tried to stay positive and kept repeating to myself, ‘you feel good and you’ve done this track before - you’ll be fine!’

 Tip: It’s not for everyone but I found listening to podcasts really helpful.
 They allowed my mind to wander off and get lost in the conversations, forgetting about the tough hill I was climbing or any pain that I was feeling.

 As there was no checkpoint between 50km and 70km, I preempted that I may be struggling at this stage and asked Daniel and my parents to meet me at an additional mock station near 60km.